projectacrn/acrn-hypervisor/doc/tutorials/using_sbl_on_up2.rst

 This document builds on the :ref:`getting-started-up2`, and explains how to use SBL instead of UEFI to boot UP2 board.

+Slim Bootloader is an open-source boot firmware solution, built from the ground up to be secure, lightweight, and highly optimized while leveraging robust tools and libraries from the EDK II framework.

 .. image:: images/sbl_boot_flow_UP2.png
    :align: center